oneal2000/Wikiformer/README.md

 ### SRR Task

+The SRR task is inspired by an important IR problem: document re-ranking.
+In general, the goal of the document re-ranking task is to sort a series of documents that are highly related to the query, and then select the ones that are most related to the query.
+According to the characteristics of this task, we aim to design a self-supervised learning task to select the most relevant document from a series of documents with similar contents.
+In the SRR task, we make full use of the hierarchical heading (multi-level title) structure of Wikipedia to achieve the above objective.
+Every article on Wikipedia is organized by the hierarchical heading (multi-level title) structure, the subtitle corresponding to a certain section tends to be the representative words or summarization of the text.
+Besides, different subsections of the same section share similar semantics.
+As a result, through this structure, we can obtain a series of texts that are highly similar but slightly different in content and generate the query through the multi-level titles as shown in the following Figure.

+To be specific, we modeled each Wikipedia article into a tree structure namely Wiki Structure Tree (WST)  based on the hierarchical heading structure.
+It can be defined as:

-$WST = <D, R>$, where $D$ is a finite set containing $n$ nodes, and $R$ is the root node of $ WST$.
+WST = <D, R>, where $D$ is a finite set containing $n$ nodes and $R$ is the root node of $ WST$.
 Each node in $D$ consists of two parts: the subtitle and its corresponding content.
 The root node $R$ contains the main title and the abstract of this article.
 Starting from the root node $R$, recursively take all the corresponding lower-level sections as its child nodes until every section in this article is added to the $WST$.

+After building $WST$, we use a contrastive sampling strategy to construct pseudo query-document pairs based on the tree.
+For a non-leaf node $F$ in the $WST$, we add all its child nodes to the set $S$.
+A node $d_i$ is randomly selected from $S$.
+Traversing from the root node to node $d_i$, all the titles on the path are put together to form a query $q$.
+This process is shown in Figure \ref{fig:sep_query}.
+The content of the node $d_i$ is defined as $d^+$, and the content of the other nodes in $S$ is defined as $d^-$.